Untitled Document

 Andrew Harding and Murray Scholfield Nelson businessmen who owned the majority of failed finance company LDC Finance have agreed to a life ban on being directors after they offered securities without any paperwork.
 LDC, owed 1,200 investors about $22 million.
 July 2010.

 South Canterbury Finance: of Alan Hubbard.
 This finance and development company is now having problems as it owes around $2 billion but its strange how Alan Hubbard a man who helped many businesses and people is singled out to go under statutory management when far worse companies like Hanover & Blus Chips get off scott free.
-The finance company has its main loans in the troubled real estate sector & just like Hanover is now having problems like many who relied on the realty loans & developments.
-The good part about it he is Government guaranteed so its the taxpayers who will pay the debt of the company of around $900m.
-But it won't give investors - or anyone - detailed information about the state of the property developments it has invested in?
+The finance company has its main loans in the troubled real estate sector & just like Hanover is now having problems like many who relied on the realty loans & developments, & dairy farms which return slow.
+The good part about it is Government guaranteed so its the taxpayers who will pay the debt of the company of around $900m thanks to the Labour Government.
+But it won't give investors - or anyone - detailed information about the state of the property developments it has invested in & wonder why ---they have had problems all year?
 They, the Timaru-originated business launched its prospectus for a $1.25 billion recapitalisation but the govt stepped in.
 Shareholders Association chairman Bruce Sheppard is sceptical about the new prospectus and call for funds.
 "I wouldn't recommend anyone invest in it".
 Bruce tried to help the Hanover investors who booed him out yet this guy knows the business.
 Allan Hubbard now in his prime in his 80's & really should be enjoying retirement has kept up to $200 million of South Canterbury Finance's loans under his own personal control.
-His business is under statutory management along with seven charitable trusts and Aorangi Securities, are s also being investigated by the Serious Fraud Office or SFO which now has its hands full & cannot function due to limited resources & budget.
-Hubbard is estimated to be worth around $500 million but to invest in South Canterbury is yet another Hanover disaster as the real estate and world recession is still looming and real estate has hit its high for now and properties are on the way down.
-Although Hubbard invested in dairy farms these ar not immune due to their volatile state as well & the fact returns are slow.
+His business is under statutory management along with seven charitable trusts and Aorangi Securities, are also being investigated by the Serious Fraud Office or SFO which now has its hands full & cannot function due to limited resources & budget.
+Hubbard estimated to be worth around $500 million but to invest in South Canterbury was not really another a problem as guaranteed unlike Hanover disaster as the real estate and world recession is still looming and real estate has hit its high for now and properties are on the way down.
+Although Hubbard invested in dairy farms these are not immune due to their volatile state as well & the fact returns are slow but it will mean slow retuns for the National Government to recoup its payout but read more on Alan Hubbard..

 FAILED FINANCE COMPANIES